DB2-Limited/awesome-cheats/backend/nginx.md

 ### Buffers and Timeouts
 To optimize Nginx processes, we can configure buffer sizes and timeouts.
 But we should do this only on purpose because default settings are already optimized for the general range of tasks.
-- __Buffer__ is a layer of protection that allows us to use machine's memory effective.
+- __Buffer__ is a layer of protection that allows us to use machine's memory effectively.
   Nginx buffering directives are declared in the __http__ context and are self-explainatory.
   Example:
   ```css